silvest/HEPfit/Doxygen/INSTALL.md

 **NOTE:**
 Please make sure that the BAT libraries are not already present in the BAT installation directory.
 If it is present, the installer does not build BAT, and uses the pre-installed one.
+This is particularly problematic if switching to or from the MPI version of BAT (`-DMPIBAT=ON`)

 **No MCMC mode:**
 The generated Makefiles are used for building a HEPfit library.
 If